misamunich/misamunich.github.io/_posts/2020-10-09-Accomodation tips.md

 - 3) Yes, a potential landlord may even promise you the place only to later decline it.
 Until you sign a contract, you can do nothing about it.
 Often happened to me, but life goes on...

 - 4) A contract doesn’t legally require to be in a written form.
 Although, the written form is easier for you to prove it in cases if need be.
-(Thank the person who included “Business law” into our syllabus!)
+(Thank the person who included “Business law” into my syllabus!)

 - 5) Always ask for a city registration.
 The landlord is obliged to provide it as long as it is not for a very short duration of stay.
-If he/she/they aren’t providing the document (*“wohnungsgeberbestätigung”*) the listing itself is not allowed in most cases.
+If he/she/they aren’t providing the document (“Wohnungsgeberbestätigung”) the listing itself is not allowed in most cases.

 ### Its most likely to be a fake posting if: (again, most probably; don’t hold me liable :P)